SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 <!--CRLF-->

-The first block checks the Added Sprites list and adds any it finds into the main Sprite list, it also then adds it to the ZOrdered Sprites list, it then clears the Added Sprites list for the next run so that we only add each new sprite once.&nbsp; The next block then does this again for the Deleted Sprites list except is removes the sprites found instead.
+The first block checks the Added Sprites list and adds any it finds into the main Sprite list, it also then adds it to the ZOrdered Sprites list, it then clears the Added Sprites list for the next run so that we only add each new sprite once.
+The next block then does this again for the Deleted Sprites list except is removes the sprites found instead.

 The last two blocks loop through the main Sprite list and performs two updates on them (this is how DigiPen did it to separate out group operations on sprites and individual sprite types updates, a better solution would be to Override the Update call but we will do this later)